Chart Color Schemes

 Dover Heights's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Dover Heights, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 94% of the total population (10,801 people), compared to 89.7% across Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are asthma and arthritis, affecting 5.2% and 5.1% of residents respectively.
+Health outcomes data demonstrates outstanding results across Dover Heights, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+There is a very low prevalence of common health conditions across all age groups, and the rate of private health cover is exceptionally high at approximately 94% of the total population (10,846 people).
+This compares to 59.9% across Greater Sydney and a national average of 55.7%.

-A total of 79.1% of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
-Dover Heights has 16.8% of residents aged 65 and over (1,930 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most common medical conditions in the area are asthma and arthritis, impacting 5.2% and 5.1% of residents, respectively, while 79.1% declared themselves as completely clear of medical ailments compared to 74.6% across Greater Sydney.
+The area has 17.4% of residents aged 65 and over (2,008 people), which is higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health